Whole food heaven (nature knows best)

 Micronutrients can also be added back in of course, or taken separately as supplements.
 And you’ll regularly see highly processed products with added vitamins and minerals.
 Evidence suggests that these isolated nutrients aren’t as effective as whole foods, however.

 This goes back to the fact that whole foods contain thousands of different micronutrients, only a fraction of which have been studied.

 And it’s the combination of them working together that protects us, not high doses of single antioxidants in supplements.
-Indeed, those pilots eating a mix of phytonutrients (rather than just lots of a specific one) had the lowest levels of DNA damage.

 “it’s the combination of different micronutrients working together that protects us, not high doses of single antioxidants in supplements”